How to Apply

 - Letters of recommendation from three individuals who can assess the applicant’s qualifications and preparation for graduate work in security studies.
 Letters of recommendation are to be submitted electronically using the online application system.
 Personal letters of recommendation, such as those from colleagues, coaches, and family friends, are not accepted.

-- Official standardized test scores sent directly from the testing organization.
-The Educational Testing Service (ETS) code for Georgetown University is 5244.
-There is no separate code for SSP or the Walsh School of Foreign Service specifically.
+- Official GRE scores sent directly from the Educational Testing Service (ETS).
 See below for additional information on standardized testing.

-Applicants holding an undergraduate or graduate degree from an institution where English was the primary language of instruction are required to take the GRE.
+- If your undergraduate degree is from an institution where English was not the primary language of instruction, submit either:

 Applicants to the joint M.A./J.D. program can submit LSAT scores in lieu of GRE scores.
 GMAT scores will not be accepted under any circumstances.